MikeShipp/geo_home/README.md

 Integration with geo home smart meters

-Copied from mmillmor as didn't import into HACS
+Modified to allow "Custom Repository" import into HACS

+This is my first attemt at anything to do with Home Assistant!
+I'm learning...